tobiasbriones/blog/cs/fp/math/geometry/design/draft/designing-the-angle-geometry-for-an-oriented-segment/index.md

 This way, I just mentally compile the design devised optimally in FP terms to a program written in the Java way.

+## Engineering Geometry Languages in Haskell with Insights

+Further language designs primarily concerning Canvas Play arose many insights requiring good analytical judgment to be addressed.
+Thus leading to Haskell.
+To clarify the underlying, I just wrote the definitions for angles so I could finally address the oriented segment and further design challenges in Canvas Play.

+I started with general angles consisting of real numbers, with an `Angle` type with a `Double` data representation.
+Then, the design scaled to refinement types of independent angles belonging to a common subset, like `Acute`, and the quadrantal angles, like `Right`.
+All the definitions are orthogonal, so far so great.
+Much greater when abstractions are applied to create more high-level orthogonal concepts like `MeasuredAngle` consisting in angles of `[0, 360]` degrees and providing an engineering-grade API thanks to the functional type system of Haskell.

+The language specification for angles results in one more enabler for my instinct when engineering DSLs, where I've been enforcing the proper understanding of the theory with concepts like orthogonality to produce quality software.
+The above notions are useful for the API for an oriented segment